freedmand/distinguish/README.md

 Though this example is contrived, this is a common situation in managing large web projects.
 Namespaces specified in a namespec file provide a lightweight means to distinguish between duplicate names in different modules.

+You may be asking why directories don't by default have different namespaces.
+This is because style sheets and other resources are often managed in different directories but intended to operate in the same namespace as the HTML files that depend on them.
+By forcing you to namespace with intention, the results will be more controlled.

 ### Anatomy of a namespace

 By default, all Distinguish projects have a namespace of `root`.
-As Distinguish recurses into subdirectories and encounters new namespaces, these are chained onto the end.
+As Distinguish recurses into sub-directories and encounters new namespaces, these are chained onto the end.

 For instance,